lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/publish.md

 module.exports = { plugins };
 ```

-You can run Babel via a bundler plugin such as [rollup-plugin-babel](https://www.npmjs.com/package/rollup-plugin-babel), or from the command line.
-See the [Babel documentation](https://babeljs.io/docs/en/) for more information.
+You can run Babel via a bundler plugin such as <a href="https://www.npmjs.com/package/rollup-plugin-babel" target="_blank" rel="noopener">rollup-plugin-babel</a>, or from the command line.
+See the <a href="https://babeljs.io/docs/en/" target="_blank" rel="noopener">Babel documentation</a> for more information.